BiodiversityDataScienceCorp/Instructional-Pedagogy/1-3-memory-load.md

 **TODO**: An exercise about congitive load or attention management.
 Maybe ask for one of the exercises (Faded example, Parson's problem, labeling diagram) on their concept map?

+## Managing a diverse classroom

+You will most often have students from a variety of backgrounds and with varied technical skill levels in the same classroom.
+Some may be novices in one technology, but competent or even expert in another.
+As an instructor, you will need to be attentive to this range in your learners' prior skill level.
+This idea of "meeting learners where they are" can be tough, but there are strategies to employ to ensure a positive learning experience for all.

+**Exercise**: What are some of the challenges you might expect when teaching students with a broad range of expertise?
+Add your thoughts in the collaborative document.

+Here are some strategies to deal with this issue:
++ Be sure that course advertisements communicate its level clearly by describing not only the topics, but also the specific skills and tasks (you can communicate this through your learning objectives, which we will talk about shortly).
++ During class, encourage students to help others when they feel comfortable doing so.
+Teaching is a great way to level up learning.
+Note that you may need an icebreaker before most students will take this advice.
++ Do not let advanced students take over the conversation during class, no matter how interesting it may be.
+This can alienate beginners and consumes precious time.
+Advanced questions and comments can be politely reserved for office hours.
++ If you have help in the class (teaching assistants, preceptors), these folks should be vigilant for students who are falling behind and intervene early so that they do not become frustrated and give up.
+Frequent reminders to your students to indicate their progress will support your team in targeting problems in time.
+We'll talk more about how to assess progress in a bit.

+No class can possibly meet all individual training needs.
+However, it is entirely possible for total beginners and advanced learners to come away happy from the same class.
+Beginners may not yet feel competent, but they may build a mental model of the domain and develop confidence that they can learn these skills because they have successfully walked through them.
+Advanced students may enjoy picking up "tips and tricks" or having their own self-taught approaches validated.

+**Exercise**: How have you handled situations with different skill levels in your classroom?
+Are there situations you have yet to "solve"?
+Put your answers in the collaborative document.

+Dealing effectively with different skill levels does take some planning.
+However, with appropriate advertising and team cohesion on priorities and strategies, your workshop can be a worthwhile experience for everyone.

 **TODO**: Add homework here.
 Perhaps being prepared to create learning objectives from one of their own classes